Request a demo

 Commissioning and retro commissioning occur at different times:

-• Commissioning occurs during building construction or the installation of a new system.
+Commissioning occurs during building construction or the installation of a new system.
 This process ensures that the systems are installed to the plan's specifications and work properly and that the building is ready for occupation.
+Retro-commissioning occurs after a building has been constructed or the equipment has been installed - often years and years.

 Due to their nature, Cx and RCx focus on different building components.
 Cx focuses on the new components installed to ensure they're calibrated and operating according to the design plan.
 RCx's focus is on improving the performance of the existing building components by identifying operational issues as well as system inefficiencies and deficiencies.